 The trivia items below may give away important plot points.

 When shooting the scene where Isabelle Two (Karina Lombard) is shot, and Tristan (Brad Pitt) gets beaten up by the policeman, the actor playing the policeman accidentally hit Brad on the head with the baton, giving him a black eye.
 Shortly after that, they shot the tennis scene that's near the beginning, and Brad still had his black eye.
 They had to make up a couple of lines about his "shiner" to explain it.

-The final line, "It was a good death" was also used in a later Edward Zwick directed movie, 2003's A"The Last Samurai."
-When Captain Algren (Tom Cruise) finds out that he killed Katsumoto's brother in law, Katsumoto (Ken Wantanabe) replies, "It was a good death."
+The final line, "It was a good death", was also used in another Edward Zwick directed movie, The Last Samurai (2003), when Captain Algren (Tom Cruise) finds out that he killed Katsumoto's brother-in-law, Katsumoto (Ken Wantanabe) replies, "It was a good death".

 Brad Pitt claimed that he underwent make-up tests to play Tristan as an old man in the epilogue, but the results were unconvincing.
 Old Tristan is played by Doug Seus, Bart the Bear's trainer, the only man who could safely wrestle with Bart on-camera.

 A foreshadowing of the progression of the storyline happened, when a young Isabel Two told Sussanah, she "was going to marry Tristan".
 Tristan married Isabel Two when she was older, and had two children.